GhostGoesBinted/KeyboardOnlyMod/README.md

-# Keyboard‑Only Mode for ## ⌨️ Controls
+# Keyboard‑Only Mode for # ⌨️ Controls
 - In menus: your configured ConfirmKeys trigger confirm.
 Escape/back is vanilla.
 - In menus: press C for secondary action (right-click).
 Configurable or disable in settings.
 - In gameplay: Q/E cycle the toolbar (configurable; on by default).

-This mod doesn't change how you move around menus—it only adds reliable confirm, secondary action, and optional toolbar cycling.ew Valley
+This mod doesn't change how you move around menus—it only adds reliable confirm, secondary action, and optional toolbar cycling.

 Play comfortably without a mouse.
 This lightweight SMAPI mod adds: